 Spaghetti with mussels alla Tarantina.

-When it comes to pasta with shellfish our go-to dish is usually spaghetti with clams (vongole) but I had some great pasta with mussels during my recent trip to Abruzzo and wanted to do something similar at home.
+When it comes to pasta with shellfish our go-to dish is usually linguine with clams (vongole).
+But, I had some great pasta with mussels during a recent trip to Puglia and wanted to do something similar at home.
 Actually, in this case, I didn’t cook the dish, I just requested it!
 My Sicilian hubby was the chef as he’s the seafood cook a casa nostra!
 He made this spaghetti with mussels alla Tarantina that was not only a dream but can actually be served without pasta, as a finger-licking first course along with some bread to mop up the spicy tomato sauce!

 This recipe comes from the province of Taranto, in Puglia.
 There mussels, known as Tarantine mussels, have been cultivated for over 1000 years!
-These mussels are quite large and have a whitish colour and are famous for their sweet taste.
+These mussels are quite large and have a whitish colour.
+They are famous for their sweet taste.
 Today, Taranto apparently has the largest production of farmed Mediterranean mussels in the world.

-Tarantine mussels are grown on ropes and nets suspended over poles and wooden structure in the Mar Piccolo (little sea), where a mixture of fresh water from 34 underground springs mixes with salt water to provide a special marine environment that creates favourable conditions for mussels and other kinds of fish and shellfish.
+Tarantine mussels are grown on ropes and nets suspended over poles and wooden structure in the Mar Piccolo (little sea).
+There, a mixture of fresh water from 34 underground springs mixes with salt water to provide a special marine environment that creates favourable conditions for mussels and other kinds of fish and shellfish.

 As you can imagine, mussels are an important ingredient in Apulian seafood cuisine and there are some wonderful recipes for mussels from there.
 Sadly, I couldn’t find Tarantine mussels, the ones we used were very good however and combined with the Apulian way of preparing them, made for a fabulous plate of pasta, that looked and tasted as good, or even better, as similar dishes I’ve had in restaurants.